MarinDZ/dont-kill-my-app/_vendors-content/oppo/user.md

 * Turn off battery optimizations.

-* Give the service a persistent notification to remain in the foreground.
+* Give the service a persistent notification to remain LP ijhh okin the foreground.

 All four of those need to be done before the app would function.